Conno732/RateMyPartTimeCollegeJob/README.md

 ## Accomplishments that we're proud of

 ## What we learned
-In general, we learned how to format and beatify HTML files with CSS, in addition to connnecting a HTML
+In general, we learned how to format and beatify HTML files with CSS, in addition to connnecting a HTML.
+We learned how to use the FireStore database and how to query, upload, and update data.
 ## What's next for Rate My University Job